darshilgit/aws-csa-2017/README.md

   - Security & Identity

       - IAM – Important for all AWS exams.
 How you setup and assign users / groups etc.

+      - Cognito - Device authentication gives temporary acces to AWS for mobile devices.

+      - GuardDuty - Monitors for malicious activities on AWS aacount.

-      - Inspector - Agent which inspects your VMs and does security reporting
+      - Inspector - Agent which inspects your VMs and does security reporting.

+      - Macie - Scan S3 and checks for personal identifiabe info and alerts.

       - Certificate Manager – free SSL certs for your domain names.

+      - CloudHSM  - HSM(Hardware Security Module).
+Store keys or encrypt objects on AWS.

-      - Directory Service - (important for architect exam)
+      - Directory Service - (important for architect exam).
+Integrate your MS active directory services with AWS.

-      - WAF - Web Application Firewall.
+      - WAF - Web Application(Layer 7) Firewall.
 Allows application level protection.
 Different from traditional network level firewalls.
-You can inspect headers / content
+You can inspect headers / content.

+      - Shield - DDoS mitigation.
+Advanced shield gived 24*7 services against DDos attacks.

       - Artifacts - All Documentation - under compliance and reports.
+Allows to go in and download PaymentCardIndustry reports, SOC(Service Organization Control) reports.

   - Management Tools (important for architect exam)